uptype-cc/.github/profile/README.md

 ## Hi there 👋

-This organization is committed to providing typing practice for anyone interested, regardless of skill level.
+We are committed to providing typing practice for anyone interested, regardless of skill level.

-It does **not** intend to be an educational platform (for that, we recommend [TypingClub]).
-Rather, it is aimed at users who have already learned the basics and want to improve speed and/or accuracy for specific purposes (e.g., chat, programming, transcription, etc.).
+However, we do **not** aim to be an educational platform (such as [TypingClub]).
+Rather, we target users who have already learned the basics and want to improve their performance (i.e., speed, accuracy, or key coverage) for specific purposes (e.g., chat, programming, transcription, etc.).

 [TypingClub]: https://www.edclub.com/typingclub